LiuAnnie/egainWidget/README.md

 3. Styling issues:
    - Confirm that `style.css` is properly loaded
    - Check that the container element exists in the DOM

+4. Presentation mode not working:
+   - Verify that the `presentation` property is set correctly in the config
+   - Valid values are 'single' or 'multiple'

 ## Contributing